- professional activities

 Outside of the energy industry, Matt has represented the interests of various trade associations in legislative matters before state legislatures and the United States Congress.
 Prior to joining Wright & Talisman, he was an associate in the energy and environmental practice at another Washington, D.C. law firm.

-- Advising and representing an RTO in all aspects of design, development, regulatory approvals, implementation, ongoing review, and further refinement of “Day 2” energy, operating reserve and congestion rights markets.
+- Lead counsel advising and representing an RTO in all aspects of design, development, regulatory approvals, implementation, ongoing review, and further refinement of “Day 2” day-ahead and real-time energy, reserves, and congestion rights markets.

-- Representing a public utility client in a regulatory audit of its operations and accounting.
+- Lead counsel representing a public utility client in a regulatory audit of its operations and accounting.

 - Counseling and representing a group of RTO members through a successful prosecution before FERC, federal appellate courts and the U.S. Supreme Court of a major redesign of regional transmission cost allocation.

 - Advising and representing various RTO and RTO member clients on developing and implementing compliance with a major FERC rulemaking related to regional and interregional transmission planning and cost allocation, including representation in various appeals of the FERC rulemaking and subsequent FERC orders on compliance.

 - Representing a group of public utility RTO members in a successful effort to secure incentive return on equity adders for RTO participation.

 - Advising and representing an RTO in proceedings to reform regional transmission planning processes and cost allocation methodologies.